drbean/edit/tsailin/pasteur_perspective.md

 need to develop a *Pasteurian orientation (PO)* to establish a balance between knowledge creation and knowledge utilization and respond to the call for an entrepreneurial professoriate, inspired by the concept of Pasteur's quadrant and organizational ambidexterity.
-Moreover, the universities with the new organizational practice for entrepreneurial universities could facilitate collective actions by building the efficacy belief to convince faculty members of the universities engaging in (Aschhoff & Grimpe, 2014; Jain, George, & Maltarich, 2009).
+This will allow universities following the new organizational practices of the entrepreneurial university to facilitate collective action by faculty members, as it builds their efficacy beliefs and convinces them of the value of engaging in academic-industry cooperation (Aschhoff & Grimpe, 2014; Jain, George, & Maltarich, 2009).

 As the focal unit of a university, university department plays an influential role in not only a performing unit in knowledge creation and